African-American history: Enslavement and colonial era

 White people imposed slavery on Africans because they deemed black people as inferior and suitable for slavery.
-Africans who were also transported to the colonies because they possessed agricultural knowledge relevant to the cultivation of new crops such as rice in the Americas, making them useful to white planters.
+Africans were also transported to the colonies because they possessed agricultural knowledge relevant to the cultivation of new crops such as rice in the Americas, making them useful to white planters.
 From 1750 to 1775, the majority of over 50,000 enslaved black Africans were forcibly taken from the aptly named Rice Coast, a traditional rice-growing area situated between Guinea and Guinea-Bissau, as well as the western Ivory Coast, with its core located in present-day Sierra Leone and Liberia.
 Since rice was not native to the Americas and European plantation owners lacked the knowledge required for its cultivation, enslaved Africans were brought in to support its farming, supplying the eastern seaboard of the United States, Britain, and provisioning various regions of the British Caribbean.
 In the antebellum South, cotton was regarded as the king of commodities but then rice was undoubtedly the queen.
 Rice brought unparalleled economic strength, transforming the cities of Charleston, South Carolina and Savannah, Georgia into bustling cosmopolitan ports.
 White people also used the Curse of Ham biblical belief to justify slavery.
 African men, women, and children were abducted and kidnapped from various African regions that include present-day Nigeria, Ghana, Sierra Leone, and the Democratic Republic of the Congo.
 They were seized during raids conducted by slave traders or sold by African leaders amid local conflicts.
 Evidence of this can be found in writings by individuals who experienced enslavement.
 Olaudah Equiano in his autobiography recounted his violent capture from his village, alongside his sister, in the Kingdom of Benin.
 Another author, Ottobah Cugoano, narrated his experience of being assaulted and threatened by armed men.
 Enslaved African individuals were shackled together in groups and transported by boat along the waterways of West Africa to the coast.
 At this location, traders awaited to sell these enslaved individuals to European merchants.
 Following the 1707 Act of Union, England and Scotland merged to form the Kingdom of Great Britain.
 British participation in the slave trade escalated during the 1700s after the Treaty of Utrecht (1713) granted them the authority to sell enslaved individuals within the Spanish Empire.
-The British Empire later enslaved Africans in the United States after the Spanish.
+The British empire later enslaved Africans in the United States after the Spanish.
 By the year 1770, British vessels were engaged in the transportation of approximately 42,000 Africans annually each year.
 The earliest records of the Atlantic slave trade comes from a Portuguese seamen named Gomes Eannes de Azurara, who witnessed a Portuguese raid on a village in Africa.